 - Light: Date palms like the brightest light that can be provided, including full sun.

 - Water: Date palms, including pygmy date palms, do best when kept slightly on the dry side.
 These plants are typically from arid regions and are very sensitive to being over-watered.

 - Soil: A peat-based mix is perfect, with lots of material for drainage.
 Palms appreciate good drainage to prevent water-logged roots.

 - Fertilizer: Feed with a weak liquid fertilizer once or twice during the growing season and not at all during the winter.
 Be aware of potential deficiencies in magnesium, potassium, and manganese, which can cause leaf yellowing and decline.
 Supplement with these nutrients every few months.

-All varieties of date palms, including pygmy palms, do well slightly pot bound, so repotting of mature plants should only be carried out every other year.
-If you let it go too long, however, the palm’s strong roots will eventually break the pot (if you use plastic).
-When repotting, be careful of the plant's spines and use gloves.
+All varieties of date palms, including pygmy palms, do well slightly pot-bound, so repotting of mature plants should only be carried out every other year.
+For those who let plants go too long without repotting but still have a palm with strong roots, know that the pot will eventually break, if you use plastic.
+When repotting, be careful of the plant's spines, and use gloves.

 There are a few varieties of Phoenix palms grown throughout the world.
 The most common indoor plant is the Phoenix roebelenii or pygmy date palm.
 In warmer climes, the P. reclinata, or wild date palm, is a common landscape plant that grows to a mature size of about 20 feet.
 Other date palms include the true date palm (P. dactylifera), the Canary Island date palm (P. canariensis), and P. sylvestris.
 These varieties are almost never found in the indoor plant trade.